darnrain/Lemon_Drop_Hi-Res/README.md

 Lemon Drop Hi-Res development status: Active.<br>
 latest release: v184.1<br>

 In my professional opinion, I only recommend using v184.1 or higher.
-I never gave up, odds are I would eventually succeed.<br>
+If you keep trying, odds are eventually you will succeed.<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>
 — Thomas Edison<br>